 Nini Meyer (Chair)

-Me In 140 Characters Or Less: Philanthletics Passionista; Pugs Not Drugs; Nothing Rivals The Power Of Family, Love, Gratitude & HOT DAMN
+Me In 140 Characters Or Less: Wife, Mother, Philanthletics Passionista.
+Nothing Rivals The Power of Fun, Sweat, Gratitude.

-Nicole Burns is from Newburgh, NY and currently lives in Hanover, NH.
-Throughout middle and high school, she participated in many sports including field hockey, lacrosse, and basketball.
+Nicole Burns is from Newburgh, NY and currently lives in Oakland, CA. Throughout middle and high school, she participated in many sports including field hockey, lacrosse, and basketball.
 It was not until her junior year of high school that she found her passion for track and field and competed as a sprinter in the 200m and 400m races.
 Nicole is a graduate of Brown University, where she received her B.A. in Commerce, Organizations, and Entrepreneurship, competed as a sprinter on the track and field team, and became a member of a historically black sorority, Delta Sigma Theta.
 Her passion for sports and giving back to others encouraged her to lead a mentoring and tutoring program called Makin’ Moves, which targeted minority, high school student athletes in the greater Providence, RI community, and focused on developing youth through educational development and one on one mentoring with Brown student athletes.
-After Brown, she started her career at JP Morgan Chase where she worked across a diverse set of functions, but primarily in the Strategy division of Chase Wealth Management.
-Nicole is now pursuing an MBA at the Tuck School of Business at Dartmouth College and was introduced to Positive Tracks through the Tuck Student Consulting Services program.
-At Tuck, Nikki is an admissions interviewer, co-chair of the Black Students at Tuck club, and spearheads equity and inclusion initiatives.
+After Brown, she started her career at JP Morgan Chase where she worked across a diverse set of functions, but primarily in the Strategy division of Chase Wealth Management, received her MBA at the Tuck School of Business at Dartmouth College where she served as a Tuck Board Fellow for Positive Tracks.
+Currently, she is a Strategic Partner Developer at Google.
 In her free time, she enjoys cooking, running, basketball, and traveling.

 With over 20 years of sales and marketing experiences, Jessica’s passion is building teams and businesses that help her clients go-to-market in new and unexpected ways.
 Throughout her career, Jessica has been consistently recognized for developing successful sales and marketing organizations, driving strong sales growth and implementing creative strategy.
 In her current role, Jessica serves as President in the Americas at C Space, a consumer collaboration agency that helps its clients transform the way they work with the people they serve to improve business performance.
 Jessica has been with C Space for the past nine years and has played a critical role in growing the business from a start-up to $100MM in annual revenue with offices around the globe.
 Prior to joining C Space, Jessica held a variety of leadership roles including, most recently, the head of integrated sponsorship sales for The Oprah Winfrey Show.
 During her tenure at Harpo, Jessica developed long-term partnerships with top brands including Unilever, Kraft, Lowe’s, Bank of America, GE, Citibank, and Target as well as established cross-platform relationships with O, The Oprah Magazine and XM Satellite Radio.
 Throughout each of the five years that Jessica was at Harpo, she oversaw annual double-digit revenue growth.
 Jessica graduated cum laude from Cornell University.
 In her free time Jessica likes to travel, bike, cook and spend time with her husband, son, and daughter.